dpmkl/vix/README.md

 Both use the same base code from xi-term and have, due to naming, similar portions of code.
 A rename or merge to some point should be given consideration.

-Since the xi-editor is to implement a vi mode, this project may become obsolete depending on how it is implemented.
+Since the xi-editor is to implement a vi mode, this project may become obsolete.

 # Status
 * [x] 'Esc' returns to xim mode